januaripin/white-space/README.md

 [developing packages and plugins](https://flutter.dev/developing-packages).
 -->

-WhiteSpace is a space widget with a size based on the rule of 8.
+WhiteSpace is a widget to make space with a size based on the rule of 8.

 ## Usage